alphanodes/redmine_saml/README.md

-h1.
-Redmine OmniAuth SAML plugin
+# Redmine OmniAuth SAML plugin

-This plugins adds SAML authentication support for "Redmine":http://www.redmine.org thanks to the "OmniAuth authentication framework":https://github.com/intridea/omniauth and specially thanks to "Redmine Omniauth CAS Plugin":https:https://github.com/jbbarth/redmine_omniauth_cas.
+This plugins adds SAML authentication support for [Redmine](http://www.redmine.org) based on [OmniAuth authentication framework](https://github.com/omniauth/omniauth).

-h2.
-Install
+## Install

-You can first take a look at general instructions for plugins "here":http://www.redmine.org/wiki/redmine/Plugins.
+You can first take a look at general instructions for plugins [here](https://www.redmine.org/wiki/redmine/Plugins).

-Note that the plugin is now *only compatible with Redmine 3.0 or higher*.
-For Redmine 2.0 see 2.0 branch
+Note that the plugin is now *only compatible with Redmine 3.4*.

 Then :
 * clone this repository in your plugins/ directory ; if you have a doubt you put it at the good level, you can go to your redmine root directoryand check you have a @plugins/redmine_omniauth_saml/init.rb@ file